-* Fabrication Cost for Dual Channel Plasma Ball with fan upgrade is $115 * Carrier Wave Frequency Response is 1 KHz to 60 KHz * Gating Wave Frequency Range from Sub hertz to 1/3rd Carrier Wave setting * NEW GATING ONLY VERSION $50 * Royal Raymond Rife Electric Field type Delivery Device * Check Order Page for delivery status and Order Policy Agreement. * 30 Day Trial Period - Presently 1 Available
+* Fabrication Cost for Dual Channel Plasma Ball with fan upgrade is $115 * Carrier Wave Frequency Response is 300 Hz to 50 KHz * Gating Wave Frequency Range from .1 hertz to 1/3rd Carrier Wave setting * NEW GATING ONLY VERSION $50 * Royal Raymond Rife Electric Field type Delivery Device * Check Order Page for availability, delivery status, and Order Policy Agreement.

 There is a second mode of operation that is more like the original Rife Beam Ray Tube.
 When a carrier frequency of approximately twice the desired modulation frequency is used, the carrier frequency can be gated with a second channel of control over the Plasma Ball.
 This is what the original Rife machine did.
 The Plasma Ball runs most efficiently when the carrier frequency is between 10 Khz to 40 Khz.
-Plasma Duty Cycle does not need to be any higher 33%.
-The rule of thumb is the slower the carrier frequency is below 10 Khz or the faster the carrier frequency is above 40 Khz the smaller the duty cycle should be.
-It was found that a 33% duty cycle is the optimum duty cycle for 10 to 40 Khz.
-If the 85 degree Celsius cutoff temperature is detected the thermal coupled sensor switch will shut the plasma down to allow the power driving transistor to cool down.
-The TIP122 power driving sensor is rated at a maximum of 150 degrees Celsius which insure there will not be any damage from overdriving the transistor.
+Plasma Duty Cycle never needs to be higher than 50% but appears from many hours of testing somewhere around 33% seems to work best.

 Most Rife frequencies are below 40 Khz which makes gating a carrier frequency an ideal way to use this plasma ball.
 Simply choose a carrier frequency that is a harmonic of a health frequency or choose a high fundamental health frequency and gating can be employed as the modulation technique for most of the Spooky protocols.
 There is a built in fundamental frequency that is fixed by a free running oscillator built into the original unmodified Plasma Ball.
 This frequency is approximately 28 Khz.
 For simple and basic operation of the Plasma Ball turn the left front panel toggle switch all the way down and just modulate the Plasma Ball through the gating channel.

-There are two toggle switches on the Plasma ball and they both have three positions or settings.
+There are two toggle switches on the Plasma ball and they both have two active positions or settings.
 The left toggle switch turns on the internal free running carrier frequency when in the down position.
-When the toggle switch is turned to the middle position it acts as a Plasma Off Switch without actually turning the power switch off.
+On some Plasma Balls there is a middle position on the Switch and it acts as a Plasma Off Switch without actually turning the power switch off.
 In the up position the carrier frequency is taken from the function generator.
 In many cases this will be channel 1 off a Spooky2.
-Next to the left toggle switch is RED phone plug which is used to connect to your carrier wave source.
-Again often channel 1 of a Spooky2 however channel 2 can work equally as well.
+Next to the left toggle switch is a RED phone plug which is used to connect to your carrier wave source.
+Again, often channel 1 of a Spooky2 however channel 2 can work equally as well.

 The second toggle switch is on the right of the front Plasma Ball panel.
 It is used to control the Gating.
-It also has three positions.
+It also may have three positions.
 When in the down position the Plasma ignores gating.
-This is also a quick way to see your plasma ball running in the free running 28Khz mode.
+This is also a quick way to see your plasma ball running in the free running zone of 28Khz to 30 Khz.
 So if you need proof that you Plasma Ball is working, just push both toggles all the way down and watch it run.
 If it runs in free running mode it will run in control mode as well, providing you have your source signals set up properly.
-The middle position is the gating disengage position.
-If a Spooky2 is plugged into the adjacent RCA phono jack, it will see the ground side of the Spooky2 and act as if it were in the down position.
-If there is nothing plugged into the adjacent phono jack it will look like a turnoff plasma switch.
 The fully up position turns external gating on from the Spooky2 or any other source and modulate the carrier wave according to the gating frequency.
 There will be additional video posted throughout the life span of this project.
 Come back to this website to periodically check to see the latest updates.

 The source Wave type should always be a square wave.
 There is nothing stopping you from experimenting, but the Plasma Ball is edge trigger and a square works best.

 When modulating through gating, choose a carrier frequency that has a known history of being a health frequency to exploit the maximum benefit offered by this Plasma Ball.
 There is no limit to the gating frequency and a duty cycle of 50 percent is most often used for gating.
-However you can gate at any duty cycle you want that is below 50%.
+However you can gate at any duty cycle you want.
 Sometimes gating at a lower percentage will allow running the carrier frequency at the lower and higher frequencies more efficiently.

-Just to Restate, the carrier frequency works best with a Duty Cycle of 33% or lower.
-The gating frequency works best with a Duty Cycle of 50% or lower.
+Just to Restate, the carrier frequency works best with a Duty Cycle of 33%.
+The gating frequency works best with a Duty Cycle of 50%.

 The best voltage amplitudes for the carrier wave is 5 to 10 volts.
-Running at 6 volts is optimum.
+Running at 5 to 5.5 volts is optimum.
 The best voltage for running the gating is 8 to 12 volts.
 Running at 10 volts is optimum.

 Alway run using a 100% positive offset for both the carrier and gating frequencies.